TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ransom.md

 <br />

-The first thing we try is to change the request method by right-clicking and indicating "Change Request Method".
+The first thing we try is to `change the request` method by right-clicking and indicating "Change Request Method".

-When we do so, we get a status code 405 -> "Method Not Allowed":
+When we do so, we get a status code 405 -> `"Method Not Allowed"`:

 <br />